ibm-cloud-docs/cloud-object-storage/tutorials/static-website.md

 The content of your hosted static website files focuses naturally on information and media.
 A popular approach to creating content for static websites are open source generators listed at [StaticGen](https://www.staticgen.com){: external}.
 For the purpose of this tutorial, we only need two files:

 - An index page, typically written in HTML and named `index.html`, that loads by default for visitors to your site
-- An error page, also in HTML and here named `error.html`, and typically loaded when a visitor tries to access a file that isn't present
+- An error page, also in HTML and here named `error.html`; typically the error page is loaded when a visitor tries to access an object that isn't present or doesn't have public access

-Other files, like images, PDFs, or videos, can also be uploaded to your bucket (but this tutorial will focus only on what is required).
+Other files, like images, PDFs, or videos, can also be uploaded to your bucket (but this tutorial will focus only on a minimum set of requirements).

 For the `index.html` file, we can use `curl` to upload a simple file with a single command.
 Please note you may have to refresh your token if it has expired.
 {: http}